Alex Jones (footballer, born 1994): Partick Thistle

 On 13 July 2019, Jones signed a one-year deal with Scottish Championship club Partick Thistle, becoming "Jags" manager Gary Caldwell's eighth summer signing.
-After a three-month spell out injured Jones returned to the Thistle team to start in a 2–1 win over Queen of the South on 7 December.
+After three months out injured Jones returned to the Thistle team to start in a 2–1 win over Queen of the South on 7 December.
 The following week he scored his first goal for the club in a 3–1 win over Inverness Caledonian Thistle.
 He scored two goals in 17 games in the 2019–20 season, which ended in relegation when the season was declared early with nine games left to play due to the COVID-19 pandemic in Scotland.
 Jones left Thistle at the expiry of his contract in July 2020.

 Northampton Town

 On 2 March 2021, Jones joined Northampton Town until the end of the 2020–21 season.
 He made his debut for the club seven days later and scored his side's only goal of the game in the 93rd-minute after entering the game as a substitute in a 2–1 defeat away at Charlton Athletic.
 The "Cobblers" were relegated out of League One at the end of the season and though his contract was due to expire in the summer it was reported that he had been invited to train with the club by manager Jon Brady.
-However he declined the invitation.
+However, he declined the invitation.

 Tamworth

 On 2 November 2021, Jones was announced as a signing for Southern League Premier Division Central side Tamworth.
 Jones made his debut four days later away at Barwell, coming on in as a substitute on the 60th-minute for Michael Taylor; Tamworth won the match 1–0.
 He made a further seven appearances in the 2021–22 campaign.
 Tamworth produced a newsletter on 17 June 2022, which confirmed that Jones was in fact on a contract that would see him remain with the club for the 2022–23 season.

 Jones returned to action for Tamworth after coming on as a 75th-minute substitute for Alex Bradley in a 1–1 draw at home with Ilkeston Town on 6 August 2022.
 On 20 August, he scored his first goal for Tamworth by converting a penalty he had won in an 8–1 victory at Bedford Town.
+He ended the 2022–23 campaign with seven goals from 24 games as Tamworth won promotion as champions of the Premier Division Central.

+After illness and injury disrupted the first half of his 2023–24 season, Jones joined Southern League Premier Division Central club Stourbridge in January 2024 on a month's loan.
+On his debut, he scored the match's only goal to beat Alvechurch in stoppage time.
+He returned to Tamworth, who went on to be crowned as National League North champions.

+Stourbridge

+On 6 June 2024, Jones signed permanently for Stourbridge.
+Not long after signing, he was named the club captain for the upcoming season.
+He scored two goals in 24 games in the 2024–25 campaign.